Jitrid/INFOGR2023/README.md

 # Ray and Path Tracer
+Please find a properly formatted version of our readme at https://github.com/Jitrid/INFOGR2023/ for ease of reading

 INFO GR 2023 assignment by Robin Schenkels (2602032) and Mathieu Chappin (9669280) at Utrecht University.
 Includes the first SHA assignment.